naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 We've already adopted the majority of these practices without realizing it!
 Times are different, technology is different, and many of the radical concepts introduced by XP are conventional wisdom nowadays.
 The nature of work is evolving as we speak; we shouldn't be scared to challenge our assumptions.

+As with all things, XP is not some magic bullet.
+There are aspects that were developed 20 years ago that haven't stood up to the test of time.
+My goal with this essay isn't to convince you that XP should be adopted in its entirety; but rather it should be investigated and each team should cherry-pick the parts they like.

+### Parts of XP I don't agree with

+* **Planning Game**: our team follows a lightweight agile process and that works well for us.
+Sprint Planning, Sprint Grooming, Sprint Retrospective.
+That's it.
+The Planning Game introduces a lot of new cycles, and it's not clear what the benefit is in having these discrete layers.
+* **Test-Driven Development**: I know that TDD must work for *some* people, but testing in software development has come a long way, and there are multiple strategies for how to incorporate tests in your software product successfully.
+Additionally, I work in Python and JavaScript (2 dynamic languages), and oftentimes, I can avoid the "big upfront design" by prototyping very quickly in a repl or jupyter notebook.
+TDD was developed with Java in mind, which lacked these capabilities.

-Hopefully, I've convinced you that XP is at least worth re-examining in our work lives.
-If you're interested in experimenting with how XP might fit with your team, I have a few suggestions.
+If you're interested in experimenting with how XP might fit with your team, here are a few suggestions for how one could do that.

 ## How to (slowly) integrate XP into your team's workflow:

 1. Watch this talk by Dan North called "[Patterns for Effective Delivery](https://vimeo.com/24681032)".
 Pay special attention to all the strategies he lays out: (Ginger Cake, Dancing Skeleton, Spike & Stabilize).
 This talk has influenced me the most in my career, its 45 minutes of poignant insight-after-insight.
 If there is one thing a person should take away after watching this video, it's *what working on an XP team should feel like*.
 2. It's time to wash ourselves clean of our unhealthy obsession with time-based planning.
-Watch [this video by Allen Golub on the #noestimates movement](https://www.youtube.com/watch?v=QVBlnCTu9Ms), to get an appreciation for a different take on how engineers can control the Agile process.
+Watch [this video](https://www.youtube.com/watch?v=QVBlnCTu9Ms) by Allen Golub on the #noestimates movement to get an appreciation for a different take on how engineers can control the Agile process.
 I've had mixed results with #noestimates, but it does provide food for thought.
 3. Coming off the heels of that, our team recently put a practice in place where we continue to break down tickets until every task can be done within a day or two max.
 As a result, we don't need to do "story point estimations" during grooming -- we just focus on clarifying tickets we know very well, breaking down big initiatives into bite sized pieces, and creating spikes for discovery based work.
 Bye bye, fibonacci-scale pointing method! 👋
 4. Take the time to observe the the team's culture with respect to ad-hoc video calls.
 This is where we can make the most gains in our remote environment.
 We need to build a culture within ourselves and our teams where it is OK to pair for 5 minutes on a bug or sync on some product spec.
 It's important to be respectful of each other's time, but we shouldn't sacrifice team alignment and [group intelligence](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) for the sake of inconveniencing each other.
 5. When you do grooming or sprint planning meetings with the team, take care to observe what items are high-risk.
 What are our known-unknowns?
 How familiar are we with the task?
 If it feels like we don't already have the solution in mind when we're discussing a ticket, treat this as an opportunity to do a SPIKE.
 Remember, it's totally fine to not know how a project will end up when we're still in the beginning phases.
 Expect to have curve balls thrown at you.
 Spike and de-risk things as they come up.
 It's ok to come up with Spike's mid-sprint if you hit a blocker and need to pivot.
 Velocity Planning, all that stuff -- they're just means to an end.
 Nothing matters as much as actually shipping a good, working solution.